Yunus-Kulyyev/database-tree/README.md

 # database-tree
-example of the tree database structure
+example of the tree database structure using struct objects to hold our values

+Functions: Insert, Search, Destroy